webbywe/veneer/README.md

 What Is This?
 -------------

-This is a Drupal 8 module for site building developing purposes.
+This is a Drupal 8 module for site building development purposes.
 It does not do anything on it's own when enabled.
 It provides several utility functions to a developer through the Services container.